CSC615-2022-Fall/csc615-Autonomous-RC-Car/doc/README.md

 11/28 - **David** -> Changed project structure.
 Source files don't need to be in the main directory.
 11/29 - **David** -> Moved documentation files to doc directory.
 Added a README file in doc for documentation.
 11/29 - **Christian, David, Raf** -> We tried to build our prototype today.
 Currently, our wheels are parts where one side of the wheels works correctly while the other one moves the opposite.
 Lastly, we added sensors to our car but there is a bug that causes to not interact with the wheels
+12/05 - David -> Reworked sensor in develop branch.
+It is has proper thread handling including stopping the program.
+Currently missing the implementation of thread functions.
+Main compiles but haven't tested yet going to do that soon
+12/12 - Raf, Christian, Marc -> created the logic for moving the car.
+12/13 - Raf, Christian, Marc -> Final changes and presentation.
+12/13 - Raf, Christian, Marc, David -> Documentation.